Leelu55/Articulus/README.md

 ### Content Creation

-- [ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
+- [ ] INPROGRESS write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
-- [ ] delete badly pronounced words
-- [ ] add more words
+- [ ] INPROGRESS add more words
-- [ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
+- [ ] delete badly pronounced or ambiguous words: "Kassettenrekorder", "Erwachsene", "Formular", "Beamte", 'CD-ROM', "Bekannte"
 - [ ] write manual and usage hints ("Use DDD in a quiet surrounding for better results")
 - [ ] write About content (Legal Notice) for FaqScreen